 Competitive Intelligence (CI) is something that is often thought of as a great concept but is not always implemented as a business tool, even though it should be.
-CI is a useful and critical a business tool that helps business to stay competitive within their fields.
+CI is a useful and critical business tool that helps businesses to stay competitive within their fields.
 Let's start with what it is; Competitive Intelligence is the process and action of collecting, identifying, analyzing information about products, customers, and competitors within a specific industry.

 Benefits of Competitive Intelligence:

 Three key benefits to implementing competitive intelligence into a business are:

 - Staying On Top and Staying Ahead

 Competitive Intelligence offers valuable insight into what your closest rivals in that marketplace are, as well as to what they are currently doing, and how well they are doing it.
 This information can help businesses adjust their future actions to help them stay ahead of competitors.

 Competitive Intelligence helps provide a way to learn from other businesses, which also includes learning from the things that did not work.
 By learning from others' mistakes, you can avoid falling into the same mistakes, and learn to address different pain points.

 Competitive Intelligence can also help to illuminate various areas of opportunity and chances for innovation.
 By understanding what other businesses are doing, it can help to highlight areas where the industry might be missing or lacking, and more importantly, where and how you can help to fill that gap.